-The acronyms used for data related to fuel consumption or range, I fear are just as confusing as those used for EVs.
+The acronyms used for data related to fuel consumption or range, we fear are just as confusing as those used for EVs.
 The reality is that fuel economy or range data for all engine types, whether petrol, diesel or electric, are at best, just a guide with a varied degree of inaccuracy!

 The least accurate is the New European Driving Cycle (NEDC) introduced in the 1980s.
 It has become increasing inaccurate and outdated.

 More accurate than the NEDC, is the more recently introduced, Worldwide Harmonised Light Vehicle Test Procedures (WLTP).
 Potentially, the most accurate range estimates are from 3rd parties, such as What Car?.

 Bottom-line, no source is truly accurate, as the variables for assessing range are so varied.
 As you drive your EV, you will gain the most accurate understanding of range achieved, given your specific driving profile and conditions.